Dialect: Terminology

 By the definition most commonly used by linguists, any linguistic variety can be considered a "dialect" of some language—"everybody speaks a dialect".
 According to that interpretation, the criteria above merely serve to distinguish whether two varieties are dialects of the same language or dialects of different languages.

 The terms "language" and "dialect" are not necessarily mutually exclusive, although they are often perceived to be.
 Thus there is nothing contradictory in the statement "the language of the Pennsylvania Dutch is a dialect of German".

 There are various terms that linguists may use to avoid taking a position on whether the speech of a community is an independent language in its own right or a dialect of another language.
 Perhaps the most common is "variety"; "lect" is another.
 A more general term is "languoid", which does not distinguish between dialects, languages, and groups of languages, whether genealogically related or not.

+Supradialects and subdialects

+A supradialect is a dialectological category between the levels of language and dialect.
+It is used in two distinctive contexts, describing structural or functional relations within a particular language.
+As a structural category, supradialects designate the first level of dialectological subdivision within a language, as for example in pluricentric languages such as Serbo-Croatian, which is divided into three basic supradialects (Shtokavian, Kajkavian, and Chakavian), with each of them being further divided into several dialects.
+As a functional category, supradialect designates a predominant dialectal form within a particular language, referring to the most commonly used variant of that language, accepted in practice by the majority of its speakers as a basic tool of mutual interaction and communication.
+In that context, such supradialect also functions as an interdialect.

+A subdialect is a dialectological category between the levels of dialect and idiolect.
+Subdialects are basic subdivisions of a dialect.
+Subdialects can be divided further, ultimately down to idiolects.
+Subdialects of one dialect are generally quite close to each other, differing mainly in pronunciation and certain local words.